philshem/open-spelling-bee/README.md

 which will then be saved to `data/ABCDEFG.json`.

-For a list of the previous NY Times letter selections, see [William Shunn's page](https://www.shunn.net/bee/?past=1).

 ---

 # Game Play

 To play, build words with a minimum of 4 letters, using the letters provided.

 Each word must include the center letter at least once.